Shoulder Pain Treatment

 Rotator cuff

-Your rotator cuff is actually 4 little muscles that are found around your shoulder blade.
+Your rotator cuff refers to the 4 small muscles that are found around your shoulder blade.
 Their job is to stabilize and help control the movement of your arm and shoulder

 Bursitis

 A bursa is a fluid filled sac that sits between two different structures in your body.
-Their job is to help the two structures move and glide smoothly without causing too much friction or discomfort.
+Their job is to help the 2 structures move and glide smoothly without causing too much friction or discomfort.
 You have several bursae located around your shoulder.
-When they get irritated and inflamed, this is called, “bursitis”
+When they get irritated and inflamed, this is called, “bursitis

 Tendon